 The initial deception goes like this: “If everything I do is causally inevitable, then how can it be said that my will is free?”

-So, the question itself, like a Chinese Finger Trap, is a hoax.
+The bait-and-switch question itself, like a Chinese Finger Trap, is a hoax.
 And yet many scientists and philosophers have fallen for it.
 The cure is simple.
 Don’t be tricked into substituting an irrational definition for one that is operationally meaningful and relevant.

 Deception #2 – What We Will Do Has Already Been Determined